-And today I’m living my dream.
-For a while, I thought that chance was gone.
+So, as I work remotely, I’m living my dream.
+For a while, I thought that my dream was dead.

 Maybe you relate.
 Maybe you’ve also sat at your computer, feeling trapped, envious as others chase their dreams.
 Bummer, right?